 ├── lib ├── github_stalker ├── github │ ├── client.rb # will register inside our container under the name github.client │ ├── fetch_gists.rb # github.fetch_gists │ └── fetch_info.rb # github.fetch_info └── users └── validate_input.rb # users.validate_input

 And thanks to

-dry-auto_inject, all these files will be lazily loaded as required, making it really efficient.
+dry-auto_inject, all these files will be lazily loaded as required, making it efficient.

 require "github_stalker/import" module GithubStalker module Github class FetchGists include GithubStalker::Import['github.client'] # at the instance level we will have access to `client` def call(input) client.gists(input) end end end end

-Well I think this post is getting too long and I don’t want to take more of your time.
+This post is getting too long, and I don’t want to take more of your time.
 Thank you for reading it.
 I will keep creating more posts explaining the rest of the structure and libraries involved in

-dry-rb - they are great and bring a fresh view in the ruby world.
+dry-rb - they are great and bring a new view in the ruby world.

-All the above example were taken from an example app I built using
+All the above examples were taken from an example app I built using

-dry-web-roda if you want to check the code please follow this repo
+dry-web-roda; if you want to check the code, check this repo